A Hairdresser's Experience in High Life: Chapter One: "My Debut"

 Potter begins her chapter by explaining the nature of her writing style.
-She calls this disorganized way of writing “a little harum scarum.”
+She calls this disorganized way of writing "a little harum scarum."
 She then begins her story by saying that she grew up in New York and worked in service of people, but always desired to travel.
 In the chapter, she details her travels to various cities in Canada, Pittsburgh, Cincinnati, Louisville, Washington City, and Paris.
 During this time, Potter states that she worked as a hairdresser to several different ladies.
 Also within the chapter, Potter comments on her ideas of lady hood and the slave trade.

 Chapter Two: "England"

-In “England,” Potter reveals the way she is treated as a free black woman during the antebellum era in various parts of the world.
+In "England," Potter reveals the way she is treated as a free black woman during the antebellum era in various parts of the world.
 She travels with the S. family in this chapter and records her experiences.
 Potter also notes the differences between how servants are treated in Europe versus America.

 Chapter Three: "America"

 At the beginning of the chapter, Potter tells how she lived with a family in Cincinnati.
 Desiring to travel again, Potter leaves for Memphis and accounts how slaves are treated there.
 She then goes to New Orleans but does not leave the ship.
-Later in the chapter, Potter tells about some of the women whose hair she dresses and gossip of a woman whose husband left her.
+Later in the chapter, Potter tells about some of the women whose hair she dresses and gossips about a woman whose husband left her.

 Chapter Four: "Saratoga"

 Eliza Potter details her experiences at the United States Hotel.
-She tells about the ballroom, describes ladylike attire, and depicts fashion in the U.S. In this chapter, Potter discloses several stories of gossip but explains that she “merely write[s] them out for the amusement of those who may wish to indulge themselves in a little gossip.”
+She tells about the ballroom, describes ladylike attire, and depicts fashion in the U.S. In this chapter, Potter discloses several stories of gossip but explains that she "merely write[s] them out for the amusement of those who may wish to indulge themselves in a little gossip."
 She also mentions how chambermaids are treated.
 Later, she gives accounts of marriages and deaths in high life.